Sciebo-RDS/RDS-Web/README.md

 ```
 After that, your server will be reachable under `localhost:8080` and the frontend under `localhost:8085`.

+Beware: For testing or using, you need access to a working RDS instance.

 ### Compiles and minifies for production
 We use docker to create containers.
 This will build a single server, which serves the frontend under port 8080.
 This can be build with the following command, which will be stored in the local container storage under the name "rds-web".